Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Use of Mature Technologies:** Applications and services SHOULD prioritize and utilize established security features, languages, and frameworks.

 3. **Conduct Threat Modeling:** For applications and services with *risk class >= [HIGH]*:
     - A threat modeling session MUST be conducted prior to the start of implementation.
+    - The threat model MUST be documented with mitigations.
     - The resulting mitigation measures MUST be incorporated into the planning.
     - The threat model MUST be updated with every architectural change.

-4. **Documented Security Architecture:** For applications and services with *risk class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, invariants, controls, threats of the respective application or service.
+4. **Documented Security Architecture:** For applications and services with *risk class >= [HIGH]*, a documented security architecture MUST describe relevant security requirements (technichal & business), invariants, threats (see above) and controls of the respective application or service.

 5. **Review of Security Decisions:** Decisions with severe security implications MUST be regularly questioned and discussed within the team.